-1.1 1.2 Screen shot of the default CASA inputs for task clean 40 1.2 some of the boldface ones have opened up new dependent sub-parameters (indented and green) 41 1.3 The clean inputs where one parameter has been set to an invalid value.
-This is drawn in red to draw attention to the problem.
-This hapless user probably confused the 'hogbom' clean algorithm with Harry Potter 42 1.4 The CASA Logger GUI window 45 1.5 Using the Search facility in the casalogger.
-Here we have specified the string 1.6 'plotted' and it has highlighted all instances in green 46 Origin, and Message.
-In this example we are filtering by Origin using 'clean', and 1.7 it now shows all the log output from the clean task 47 or comments during the reduction.
-The file should then be saved to disk to retain these changes 48 1.8 Different message priority levels as seen in the casalogger window.
-These can also 40 1.9 be Filtered upon 49 1.9 end-to-end CASA reduction session 51 2.1 The contents of a Measurement Set.
+1.1 Screen shot of the default CASA inputs for task clean 43 1.2 The clean inputs after setting values away from their defaults (blue text).
+Note that some of the boldface ones have opened up new dependent sub-parameters (indented and green) 44 1.3 The clean inputs where one parameter has been set to an invalid value.
+This is 1.0 drawn in red to draw attention to the problem.
+This hapless user probably confused the 'hogbom' clean algorithm with Harry Potter 45 1.4 The CASA Logger GUI window under Linux.
+Note that under MacOSX a stripped 40 1.4 99 40 1 - down logger will instead appear as a Console 48 1.5 Using the Search facility in the casalogger.
+Here we have specified the string 40 'plotted' and it has highlighted all instances in green 49 1.6 Using the casalogger Filter facility.
+The log output can be sorted by Priority, Time, Origin, and Message.
+In this example we are filtering by Origin using 'clean', and it now shows all the log output from the clean task 50 1.7 CASA Logger - Insert facility: The log output can be augmented by adding notes or comments during the reduction.
+The file should then be saved to disk to retain these changes 51 1.8 Different message priority levels as seen in the casalogger window.
+These can also be Filtered upon 52 1.9 Flow chart of the data processing operations that a general user will carry out in an end-to-end CASA reduction session 55 2.1 The contents of a Measurement Set.
 These tables compose a Measurement Set named ngc5921.ms on disk.
-This display is obtained by using the File:Open menu in browsetable and left double-clicking on the ngc5921.ms directory 63 3.1 The plotxy plotter.
+This display is obtained by using the File:Open menu in browsetable and left double-clicking on the ngc5921.ms directory 67 in blowsetable and left double-cheking on the ngcoszlims directory 01 3.1 The plotxy plotter.
 The bottom set of buttons on the lower left are: 1,2,3) Home, Back, and Forward.
 Click to navigate between previously defined views (akin to web navigation).
 4) Pan .
 Click and drag to pan to a new position.
 5) Zoom .
 Click to define a rectangular region for zooming.
-6) Subplot Configuration .
+6) Subplot Configuration.
 Click to configure the parameters of the subplot and spaces for the figures.
 7) Save.
 Click to launch a file save dialog box.
 The upper set of buttons in the lower left are: 1) Mark Region.
 Press this to begin marking regions (rather than zooming or panning).
 2,3,4) Flag, Unflag, Locate.
 Click on these to flag, unflag, or list the data within the marked regions.
-5) Next.
+5) Next .
 Click to move to the next in a series of iterated plots.
-Finally, the cursor readout is on the bottom right 88 received process I many, one carbor reaction is on one bouton right
+Finally, the cursor readout is on the bottom right 93 recruiced provide a mainly, the curbon recurous is on the bottom right 55